rktayal/custom_object_detection_train/README.md

-# custom_object_detection_train
-Demonstrates on how to train your model on custom class using tensorflow Demonstrates on how to get started on creating your custom object detection model using Tensorflow.
+Demonstrates on how to get started on creating your custom object detection model using Tensorflow.
 For this demo, I am using ssd_mobilenet_v2 as the base model and will train my own class on top of it.
 I have decided to train it on  pedestraints using my own set of images.